 On Sunday 25 November Proud Baggies met WBA Women as part of the Stonewall Rainbow Laces campaign at their game vs. Bedworth.
 An injury time winner saw us take all 3 points in a closely contested match.

 On 22 November, we were delighted to be awarded bronze for Best Supporter Group & Club relationship at the Football Business Awards.
-The only LGBT+ group to be nominated we are delighted to be recognised for our 1st years' work at such a prestigious event.
+The only LGBTQ+ group to be nominated we are delighted to be recognised for our 1st years' work at such a prestigious event.

 Richie Anderson, broadcaster and Proud Baggies Patron has won a prestigious RTS Midlands award for his short film on coming out to his football team.
 We're all delighted for him and incredibly proud to call him one of our own!